Candidates Financial Statements 2018

 An elector, entitled to vote in the election, who believes on reasonable grounds that a candidate or third party advertiser has contravened the provisions of the Municipal Elections Act, 1996 relating to campaign finances may within 90 days of the deadline to file the financial statement apply for a compliance audit of the candidate or third party advertiser election campaign finances.
 Information on the compliance audit process, including the application form, will be made available on the “Compliance Audit Committee” section of this website prior to the March 29, 2019 filing deadline for candidates’ financial statements.
 Please check back.

 The financial statement must be in the prescribed form.
-To view the Financial Statement - Auditor’s Report prescribed for the 2018 municipal elections, please check back, the form is not available yet.
+To view the Financial Statement - Auditor’s Report prescribed for the 2018 municipal elections, please check back, the form will be posted shortly.

 For the 2018 elections, the completed financial statement must be filed with the Clerk by no later than 2:00 p.m. on Friday, March 29, 2019.
 The Clerk will provide candidates with a notice of the filing requirements by no later than Wednesday, February 27, 2019.
 The Clerk will also provide candidates with notice of the penalties relating to campaign expenses, including the consequences of failing to file a proper financial statement on time.